-The health benefits of meditation are beyond question.
-From studies on deep breathing mediation which show drastic improvements in heart rate (a measure of stress), to research which proves that meditation reduces anxiety, to tests on mindfulness meditation that demonstrate how sitting still with your thoughts can improve attention, the science all comes out in favor of the everyday practice of meditation.
+The health benefits of breathing meditation are beyond question.
+From studies on deep breathing mediation which show drastic improvements in heart rate (a measure of stress), to research which proves that meditation reduces anxiety, to tests on mindfulness breathing meditation that demonstrate how sitting still with your thoughts can improve attention, the science all comes out in favor of the everyday practice of meditation.

 One of the most important aspects of meditation is breathing.
-There are many different forms of meditation, but there are also many kinds of breathing practice exercises — e.g., alternate nostril breathing, abdominal breathing, breath awareness — each with its own unique benefits to meditation practice.
+There are many different forms of meditation, but there are also many kinds of breathing practice exercises — e.g., alternate nostril breathing, abdominal breathing, breath awareness — each with its own unique benefits.
 Learning to pay attention to the present moment, the rhythm and depth of your breaths, allowing them to guide your meditation, and practicing breathing with your diaphragm are perhaps the most helpful things you can do to improve your breathing and meditation and thus your health.

 Download for a FREE TRIAL and discover how focusing on breathing can improve your meditation.

-The ways that breathing mindful meditation reduces stress and anxiety are multiple, but interconnected.
+The ways that mindful breathing meditation reduces stress and anxiety are multiple, but interconnected.

 At a basic level, deep, regular, calm breathing is a technique to reduce what is known as “heart rate variability” or HRV.
 When your sympathetic nervous system, responsible for your fight or flight response, is activated, your heart pumps quickly to provide emergency oxygen to your body with less variation in its beats.
 When in a relaxed state, however, your heart merely beats as fast as is necessary to maintain bodily functioning, and its beats thus vary depending on the body’s needs.

-At the same time, deep, diaphragmatic breathing has been shown to decrease blood pressure and pulse rate, as well as other indicators of stress like skin conductivity (more sweat means more stress!).
+At the same time, deep, diaphragmatic breathing meditation has been shown to decrease blood pressure and pulse rate, as well as other indicators of stress like skin conductivity (more sweat means more stress!).
 Similarly, clinical subjects have been shown to have decreased affects like anger, depression, and pain after sustained deep breathing relaxation meditation.

 But are these metrics the cause of reduced stress, or merely its outcomes?